ReinhardLojewski/Workbench/README.md

 # Workbench
-Repository to store ideas, resources
+Repository to store ideas, resources and a place for discussion